 The grace period is intended to give the borrower an opportunity to find employment and get ready for repayment.
-Most lenders use the grace period to contact the borrower with specific information about the forthcoming repayment period.
-However, loans are due when the grace period expires regardless of whether the lender has contacted the borrower.
+Most loan servicers use the grace period to contact the borrower with specific information about the forthcoming repayment period.
+However, loans are due when the grace period expires regardless of whether the loan servicer has contacted the borrower.

 Under certain conditions, the borrower may defer or postpone the repayment of student loans.
 During the deferment period, principal payments (and interest payments under some loan programs) are postponed.
-To claim a deferment on student loans, a certified deferment form must be submitted to the lender(s) each year that a deferment is requested.
-The form is available from the lender, must be certified by the hospital supervisor of the residency program, and returned to the lender.
+To claim a deferment on student loans, a certified deferment form must be submitted to the loan servicer(s) each year that a deferment is requested.
+The form is available from the loan servicer, must be certified by the hospital supervisor of the residency program, and returned to the loan servicer.
 The timely filing of the form is important since it must be done before the expiration of the grace period.
-The borrower must keep up with loan payments until the lender receives the certified deferment form and the borrower is notified that the deferment has been approved.
+The borrower must keep up with loan payments until the loan servicer receives the certified deferment form and the borrower is notified that the deferment has been approved.